epona7471/Portfolio_Yoon-Kang/TTS_PersonalVoice_Tacotron2/Readme.md

    ![image](https://user-images.githubusercontent.com/13134929/134140641-89b6aab9-803b-48a8-b487-5e020472e8eb.png)

 ## 3. Further study
-  Recording methods are still on progress to level the quality of raw data.
+  New recording methods are being considered to improve the quality of raw data.
+The result will be compared to voice cloning project.